AlayaCare/alayamarket-external-docs/docs/user_guide/README.md

 http GET $SERVER/offers/v1/inbox/offers Authorization:<IdToken>
 ```

+For the complete HTTP API specifications, see [Documentation](#documentation).

+### Get your Events
+Rather than polling our APIs, you can subscribe to our events to be alerted when something changes.
+For more details, see [Documentation](#documentation).

 ## Terminology
   * `offer`: An offer to provide care to a client.
 This is created by an organization in demand of staff that cannot provide care themselves.
 The offer may be matched to multiple organizations that can supply their staff to provide the care.
   * `referral`: An agreement to provide care to a client.
 This is automatically created when a demand organization assigns an offer to a supply organization.